-Nordic ARC services include e.g. face-to-face support for ALMA proposal preparation, project follow-up, data reduction and analysis as well as access to archives.
-The node has expertise in the areas of astrometry, selfcalibration, multi-frequency synthesis, deconvolution algorithms, visibility fitting and polarisation.
+Nordic ARC node services include e.g. face-to-face support for ALMA proposal preparation, project follow-up, data reduction and analysis as well as access to archives.
+The node has expertise in the areas of astrometry, self-calibration, multi-frequency synthesis, deconvolution algorithms, visibility fitting and polarisation.
 The node also maintains several advanced data analysis packages.
 The Nordic node is also active in community outreach and organises meetings and training events for the whole Nordic community.

 The ARC node has high capacity data links for downloading archival data and high performance computer facilities to support ALMA data reduction.
 The node offers flexible face-to-face support in any combination of onsite visits and remote support.
-There is ample dormitory and quest room accommodation on-site to support data reduction visits and small workshops.
-No local funding for travel and accommodation is available, but funding through the ORP program can be requested.
+There is ample dormitory and guest room accommodation on-site to support data reduction visits and small workshops.
+No local funding for travel and accommodation is available.